 John is a member of the State Bar of Michigan and has served as chairperson (1995–96) and council member (1990–95) of the Business Law Section.
 He has served as chairperson of the UCC Committee (1987-98).
 He is also a member of the American Bar Association, Business Law and Litigation Sections.

 John was named to BTI Consulting Group’s coveted Client Service All-Star Team in 2017.
 This honor is bestowed upon individual attorneys who deliver outstanding client service according to corporate counsel interviewed at large organization with $1 billion or more in revenue.
 John has over 35 years of commercial, contract, and supply chain litigation experience.
 Having published three books in this area, he is recognized as one of Michigan’s leading experts in Article Two of the Uniform Commercial Code involving commercial transactions.
 In 2010, he was named a BTI Client Service All-Star, an elite group of attorneys nominated solely and exclusively by clients in BTI’s independent study as delivering the absolute best in client service.
-In addition, John has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system and was selected for inclusion in the 2006 and 2008 - 2017 Michigan Super Lawyers® lists.
+In addition, John has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system and was selected for inclusion in the 2006 and 2008 - 2021 Michigan Super Lawyers® lists for business litigation.
 John is listed in the 2006 edition of Chambers USA: America’s Leading Lawyers for Business and has been selected by his peers for inclusion in The Best Lawyers in America© since 2010 in the field of commercial litigation.
 He was named one of the 25 Leaders in the Law by Michigan Lawyers Weekly and also was named to DBusiness magazine's 2011 list of Top Lawyers in the areas of commercial law and commercial litigation.

 A respected and widely published author, John has published three books in the areas of contract, UCC and supply chain law.
 These books include: